 Open Studio Option

-Every Thursday night from 6:45 - 9:15 PM the studio is open to any enrolled student.
-There is no class during this period.
-This period is for practice and continuing with works in progress.
+Thursday night from 6:45 - 9:15 PM the studio is available upon request to any enrolled student.
+There is no class during this period and used only for practice and continuing with works in progress.

 The academy has essentially two class time-frames.
 The morning classes are from 10-1pm, and the evening are from 6:30-9:30pm.
-There is an allowance for up to a half hour for the clean-up after the class period ends.
+There is an allowance of up to a half hour for the clean-up beginning ten minutes before the end of class and up to twenty minutes after the class period ends.

 Students are asked to quit promptly 10 minutes before the end of class and start the cleanup.
 Students who continue to work beyond the scheduled end of class can be assessed an additional class visit.
 Moreover students who are still cleaning up or lingering past the additional 20 minute clean-up period can also be assessed for an additional visit.
 Remember, a “visit” is essentially a class period.
 Your tuition allows for up to twelve, (see Missed Classes above).